skyfielders/python-skyfield/skyfield/documentation/time.rst

   “Seeing that the Bishop of Rome is Antichrist, therefore we may not communicate with him in any thing”).

-You are free to choose your own cutoff Julian date if you are studying astronomy records from a country that adopted the Gregorian calendar on some other date.
+You are free to choose your own cutoff Julian day if you are studying astronomy records from a country that adopted the Gregorian calendar on some other date.
 Russia, for example, did not adopt it until the twentieth century.
-The default value, that always uses Gregorian dates, is ``None``:
+The default value,
+that asks the timescale to always use Gregorian dates, is ``None``:

 .. testcode::